 Friday, February 12, 2016

-A compact layout bookmarklet for Azure DevOps work items
+A compact layout bookmarklet for Azure Boards work items

 Do you want your UI controls and whitespace cruft taking up half your browser window, like the default view in the first image?
-Wouldn’t you like your Azure DevOps backlog to instead show as much info as possible, as on the second image below?
+Wouldn’t you like your Azure Boards backlog (in Azure DevOps) to instead show as much info as possible, as on the second image below?

 Then, whenever you have TFS web work items or task board open and you want to see more content and less cruft, click it.
 Be sure to use "full screen view" in TFS and in your browser as desired.